-The analysis of NCC case files highlights that the relationship between needs, support, and costs is complex, and the narrow definitions of 'avoidable' and 'unavoidable' carer breakdown do not provide adequate scope to assess the financial impact / benefit of Carers Matter Norfolk support.
-An important limitation of the data was the lack of reliable information / recording of Carers Matter Norfolk support to carers in NCC case files.
+The analysis of the Council case files highlights that the relationship between needs, support, and costs is complex, and the narrow definitions of 'avoidable' and 'unavoidable' carer breakdown do not provide adequate scope to assess the financial impact / benefit of carer support.
+An important limitation of the data was the lack of reliable information / recording of support from the Service to carers in the Council case files.

 An alternative way to consider the benefits and value of carer services is to estimate the notional value of unpaid care (including the cost of supporting the carer to continue caring) and compare it to the cost of care that would be needed in the absence of support from the unpaid carer.
 Targeted support for carers of people with more intensive and complex needs - in the form of contingency / respite - appears to be an effective way of sustaining the caring relationship and avoiding or delaying higher costs.
-Similarly, early identification of risks (such as carer fatigue) and needs (e.g. unmet care and support needs) via holistic / whole-family assessments or better information sharing/joint working between Carers Matter Norfolk and NCC has the potential to support sustainable and resilient caring relationships.
+Similarly, early identification of risks (such as carer fatigue) and needs (e.g. unmet care and support needs) via holistic / whole-family assessments or better information sharing/joint working between the Service and the Council has the potential to support sustainable and resilient caring relationships.

-6. Findings from Carers Matter Norfolk case file analysis and carer interviews
+6. Findings from the analysis of the Service's case files and carer interviews

-In addition to the analysis of a sample of NCC case files, we undertook extensive analysis of Carers Matter Norfolk carer case files in 2021 and 2023.
-In the formative report, we identified a number of interim conclusions based on our analysis of a stratified random sample of 66 Carers Matter Norfolk case files and interviews with a sample of 15 carers.
+In addition to the analysis of a sample of the Council case files, we undertook extensive analysis of carer case files held by the Service in 2021 and 2023.
+In the formative report, we identified a number of interim conclusions based on our analysis of a stratified random sample of 66 case files from the Service and interviews with a sample of 15 carers.
 Our key findings from year one highlighted:

-- Carers Matter Norfolk were very proactive during the initial six months, and they kept in regular contact with the carer. - There were multiple examples of Carers Matter Norfolk responding to the practical needs of carers in a timely manner, and also offering innovative approaches to 'having a break' such as use of leisure services to support carer wellbeing.
+- the Service were very proactive during the initial six months, and they kept in regular contact with the carer. - There were multiple examples of the Service responding to the practical needs of carers in a timely manner, and also offering innovative approaches to 'having a break' such as use of leisure services to support carer wellbeing.
 This ability to provide practical and immediate support was effective at reducing the presenting issue and stress point for carers. - Services were offered from a pre-determined 'menu' of services and this was not always well-tailored to individual needs. - There was poor targeting of support, with no discernible pattern of different and more intensive, longer duration support for carers with high level needs and high risks of breakdown. - There was limited evidence that support was focused on developing carer resilience and wellbeing. - It was extremely difficult to know from the case files what if any social care and support was being provided to the cared for person, either privately arranged or funded by the local authority.

-The analysis concluded that Carers Matter Norfolk was successful in offering shortterm practical support and flexible breaks for carers to have time for themselves, but this was not part of a continuing system of support that could sustain carers over time, after their involvement with the service ended.
+The analysis concluded that the Service was successful in offering short-term practical support and flexible breaks for carers to have time for themselves, but this was not part of a continuing system of support that could sustain carers over time, after their involvement with the service ended.